b00tc4mp/skylab-bootcamp-201801/feed-reel/README.md

-# A place to share interesing stuff for self-learning
+# A place to share resources for self-learning and other interesing stuff

 Making the T-REX appear in [VOGUE](http://www.vogue.co.uk/) website, by doing the following keyboard sequence: "arrow up (twice), arrow down (twice), arrow left, arrow right, arrow left, arrow right, b, a".